Tensor Networks Meet Neural Networks: A Survey and Future Perspectives: Sustainable AI through TNNs: Compact Model Structures

 To accelerate the CNN training and inference process, CP-CNN~\cite{denton2014exploiting, DBLP:journals/corr/LebedevGROL14,DBLP:conf/nips/HayashiYSM19,phan2020stable,nekooei2022compression} is constructed by decomposing the convolutional weight into the CP format, as shown in Fig.~\ref{fig:conv-layers}~(d).
 CP-CNN only contains vectors as subcomponents, leading to an extremely compact structure and the highest compression ratio.
 As with CP-CNN, it is possible to implement additional TCNNs by applying tensor formats (as seen in the examples in Fig.~\ref{fig:tensor-formats}) to the convolutional weight.
 Tucker decomposition, a widely used tensor format, is often applied to CNNs to form Tucker-CNNs~\cite{DBLP:journals/ijon/PanWX22,Liu2022DeepNN}.
 Different from simple Tucker formats, a BTT-CNN has a hyperedge $R_c$, which can denote the summation of Tucker decompositions.
 Other BTT-CNNs~\cite{li2017bt} have also been proposed.
 Compared to Tucker CNNs, BTT-CNNs are much more powerful and usually derive better results~\cite{li2017bt}.
 Highly compact TT formats have also been introduced to CNNs to implement TT-CNNs\cite{DBLP:journals/corr/GaripovPNV16,liu2022tt,qi2023exploiting}.
 Compared to TTs, TR formats are usually much more compact~\cite{DBLP:conf/cvpr/WangSEWA18}, and TR-CNNs~\cite{DBLP:conf/cvpr/WangSEWA18} are much more powerful than TT-CNNs.
-Interestingly, to address the degenerate problem in tensorial layers, a stable decomposition method CPD-EPC~\cite{phan2020stable} is proposed with a minimal sensitivity design for both CP convolutional layers and hybrid Tucker2-CP convolutional layers.
+To address the degenerate problem in tensorial layers, a stable decomposition method CPD-EPC~\cite{phan2020stable} is proposed with a minimal sensitivity design for both CP convolutional layers and hybrid Tucker2-CP convolutional layers.
+The TR-Compress method~\cite{xie2024neural} extends tensor networks through tensor ring decomposition to optimize neural network compression, enabling efficient parameter reduction while preserving model accuracy through optimized factorization and execution scheduling.